Looking For A Job

 - Health Problems

-Thanks to Organizations such as the National Council of and for Persons with Disabilities & The South African National Council for the Blind, there are programs in place that aid persons with disabilities, to find jobs & acquire skills they my need in the workplace.
+Thanks to Companies and Organizations such as Bradshaw LeRoux Consulting, The National Council of and for Persons with Disabilities & Blind SA, there are programs in place that aid persons with disabilities, to find jobs & acquire skills that they may need in the workplace.

-The National Council of and for Persons with Disabilities offer BBBEE advice and services related to persons with disabilities, e.g. Job placement, skills development, preferential procurement, ownership, supply chain development.
-"We will refer you to our experts in each of the nine provinces or support you from our National Office in Edenvale."
-Contact Ernu van der Westhuizen for more information via email: email@example.com or at Tel: +27 11 452 2774
+The National Council of and for Persons with Disabilities offer BBBEE advice and services related to persons with disabilities, e.g. Job placement, skills development, preferential procurement, ownership and supply chain development.
+"We will refer you to our experts in each of the nine provinces, or support you from our National Office in Edenvale."
+Contact Ernu van der Westhuizen for more information via email: firstname.lastname@example.org or at Tel: +27 11 452 2774

 Disability Equity Training

 The National Council of and for Persons with Disabilities also provides Disability Equity Training.
-Many public and private sector bodies have gradually realised that their work practices and policies fall far short of fulfilling the needs, rights and aspirations of disabled people who are their clients, customers and co-workers and that, in order to change this situation, they need to turn to disabled people for education and guidance.
-From this realisation has grown the demand for Disability Equality Training (DET) run by disabled people, which aims to help people understand the meaning of disability, identify changes in work practice, and plan strategies to implement change
+Many public and private sector bodies have gradually realised that their work practices and policies fall far short of fulfilling the needs, rights and aspirations of disabled people who are their clients, customers and co-workers.
+In order to change this situation, they need to turn to Persons with Disabilities for education and guidance.
+From this realisation has grown the demand for Disability Equality Training (DET) run by disabled people, which aims to help people understand the meaning of disability, identify changes in work practice, and plan strategies to implement change.

 Disability Equality Training courses have been organised and run by disabled people and organizations to address the need for information about reality of disability.
 A DET course will enable participants to identify and address discriminatory forms of practice towards disabled people.
 Through training they will find ways to challenge the organisational behaviour which reinforces negative myths and values and which prevents disabled people from gaining equality and achieving full participation in society.